olive travels: where to visit in July

 Vineyard tours and country pubs in Hampshire

 Plenty of country pubs and restaurants with rooms are nestled into Hampshire’s villages of red-brick and thatched cottages.
-Within 30 minutes’ drive of Hambledon vineyard, Bel & the Dragon in Kingsclere (from £115 per night, check availability at booking.com) manages to feature both a gastro dining room and the feel of an authentic local pub, with plenty of Hampshire ales on draught.
+Within 30 minutes’ drive of The Grange, Bel & the Dragon in Kingsclere (from £115 per night, check availability at booking.com) manages to feature both a gastro dining room and the feel of an authentic local pub, with plenty of Hampshire ales on draught.
 Or Whitchurch’s quintessential country pub, Bourne Valley Inn (from £85 per night, check availability at booking.com), boasts nine elegantly decorated rooms and a garden that runs down to the River Test, home to wild trout.
 Other excellent lunch options range from modern flourishes on traditional pub food at village pub The Purefoy Arms, to Skye Gyngell’s elegantly simple seasonal dishes on the terrace of perfectly manicured estate, Heckfield Place (from £350 per night, check availability at mrandmrssmith.com).

 Fresh produce and pale rosé in Provence